 The Nounou Mountain Trail is one of the most popular hikes on Kauai in Hawaii.
 It is also known as one of the easy Kauai Hikes.
-You may have also heard about the other name this trail goes by.
-This ridge formation resembles a ginormous human body laying flat on it’s back.
+This ridge formation resembles a ginormous human body laying flat on its back.
 That’s why the trail is known as the ‘Sleeping Giant’ hike of Kauai.

 CLICK HERE to read the full blog post about the Sleeping Giant Hike

 HOLD UP!
 Are you sure you’re ready to start hiking and traveling?
 GET INSURED FIRST!

 If you can’t afford travel insurance, you can’t afford to travel.
 Don’t wait for an accident to happen, Get insured.
 I fractured an ankle halfway through a multi-day trek and had THOUSANDS covered by through insurance claim.